MJoergen/ym2151_old/Design_Notes.md

 with the emulator.

 ### Experiments with the emulator
-Choosing a decay rate of $0B and a key code of $4A, the output volume decreases by a rate of 96 dB pr 1795 ms. However, the voltage only decreases at half the rate, i.e. at roughly 96 dB pr 3600 ms. This is approximately in agreement with the documentation, which gives the value 3444 ms for the corresponding rate constant of 6:0, i.e. 11\*2+2 = 24.
+Choosing a decay rate of $0B and a key code of $4A, the output volume is measured to decrease at a rate of 96 dB pr 1795 ms.  This is a factor of two different from the documentation, which gives the value 3444 ms for the corresponding rate constant of 6:0, i.e. 11\*2+2 = 24.
+I suspect this is a bug in the emulator.

-Repeating the experiment with a decay rate of $0C gives a power decay rate of 96 dB / 1100 ms, which is in agreement with a voltage decay rate of 96 dB / 2200 ms, corresponding to the rate constant of 6:2, i.e. 12\*2+2 = 26.
+Repeating the experiment with a decay rate of $0C gives a decay rate of 96 dB / 1100 ms, which corresponds to the decay rate of 96 dB / 2200 ms in the documentation, where the rate constant is 6:2, i.e. 12\*2+2 = 26.

 ### Attenuation
 Attenuation can be achieved by using a DSP to multiply the sine output by a